kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - S Meter implementation.<br>
   Starting tests with a S Meter and Bar Graph.<br>
   There is a table (Smeter_table_level[]) to make the correspondence between the audio level and the S meter level.<br>
-  My RF Generator is with fixed level output, so, I made some RF Attenuators to calibrate the S Meter (https://leleivre.com/rf_pipad.html), but it didn't work well, I need to improve it.
-The values on the code are **not calibrated**.<br>
+  The values on the code are **not calibrated**.
 To get the audio level on the display, to make your own calibration, uncomment this line :   //#define   SMETER_TEST   10    on "hmi.h".<br>

 ### Jan05 2024
 - Correcting internal PTT activation from Monitor and Vox.<br>